 The solo vocals are entrusted to Desislava Petrova, Veselka Stamboliyeva and Krasimira Stoyanova - singers from the choir "The Great Voices of Bulgaria", who not only interpret songs from different folklore regions, but also actively participate in the musical interaction.
 The album "Yana" includes songs such as "Temen Gyuro", "Katerino Mome", "Kozhillo", "Stani momice", as well as the iconic song about Captain Petko Voyvoda, recorded in an updated version and original arrangement by Roussinoff.
 Krassimir Kyurkchiyski is the only other composer present in the project with his choral score "Rofinka", remixed by Yavor, representing with its new sound a dialogue between these two generations of composers.

-The quality of the recording and the unique atmosphere of the creative process that can be felt through, and it is undoubtedly due to Rusinov's studio (where the solo part of the recordings was made, the choral ones were recorded in Studio 5 of Sofia University) located in a 150 year old stone and wood house in the southeastern Rhodopes.
+The quality of the recording and the unique atmosphere of the creative process that can be felt through, and it is undoubtedly due to Roussinoff's studio (where the solo part of the recordings was made, the choral ones were recorded in Studio 5 of Sofia University) located in a 150 year old stone and wood house in the southeastern Rhodopes.

 The premiere of Jana, although delayed due to objective circumstances (including the COVID -19 crisis), finally took place in November 2023 with the kind support of MUSICAUTOR and is available on all major digital platforms as well as on CD.
 As a worthy representative of contemporary Bulgarian musical culture, it has the ambition to be presented in the near future "live" through a large-scale audio-visual performance, both in Bulgaria and abroad.